sv1jsb/django-angular/README.md

 ## Tests

 There are also tests included for Angular and DRF.
-You can run them with:
+You can run the Angular test with:

     npm test

+And the DRF tests with the standard django test runner.
+A Mongoengine TestCase is provided for setting up, and tearing down, a test mongo database.

+    ./manage.py test

 A *coverage* directory will be created with code coverage information in *angular* and *drf* subdirs.
 Custom mock objects for Angular are used but there a lot of libraries out there which can do a better job.